nuxeo/doc.nuxeo.com-content/src/glos/document-type.md

 {{! multiexcerpt name='glossary-document-type'}}

 A document type is the set of properties that define a document.
-A document type is defined by the list of its schemas, its life cycle, the forms to present to the user or its versioning policy.
+A document type is defined by the list of its schemas, its lifecycle, the forms to present to the user or its versioning policy.

 {{! /multiexcerpt}}